DNSBelgium/mercator/README.md

 Use the 'local' profile to start individual components.

-The local profile (Spring) or the local env (ssl-crawler) by default uses the following ports
+The local profile (Spring) by default uses the following ports

 * 8082 : DNS crawler
 * 8083 : SMTP crawler